DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The enum is annotated with `#[serde(untagged)]`.
 #linebreak()
 The `#[serde(untagged)]` attribute is used to tell serde to not explicitly identify one of the variants of the enum.
-Instead serde tries to deserialize the json into each variant in order and returns the first variant that succeeds.
+Instead, serde tries to deserialize the JSON into each variant in order and returns the first variant that succeeds.
 #linebreak()

-Without the `#[serde(untagged)]` attribute the following json body representing a timebased replay  would be invalid.
+Without the `#[serde(untagged)]` attribute the following JSON body representing a time-based replay would be invalid.

 #sourcecode(numbering: none)[```json
 {